This post may contain compensated links. Refer to my disclaimer for more info.

 How did this Seven wonders of Georgia list begin?

-Back in the day, (1926 to be exact), a newspaper journalist asked the state librarian what Georgia’s most stunning physical features were.
-She responded and her list was published in a Georgia magazine.
-The list was revised and placed in the Atlanta Journal Constitution in 2001.
-Let’s get on with that list, shall we?
+Back in 1926, a newspaper journalist asked the state librarian what Georgia’s most stunning physical features were and she responded with a list that was published in a Georgia magazine.

 - Jump on the railroad tour and go back in time to Pioneer Island

 - Keep your eyes on nature with the live animal show

 - Take a primitive adventure walk to the Observation Tower